YaKozina/Simulation_Performance/README.md

 * Tl-208 (foil_bulk SOURCE BACKGROUND)
 * Bi-214 (foil_bulk SOURCE BACKGROUND)

-Studies for some other processes will be added later
+As soon as possible to this study will be included some other processes